 Accessible Digital Content

-Accessibility is a proactive approach to designing digital content and learning environments so they are usable by everyone from the start, reducing barriers before they occur rather than relying on individual accommodations.
+We support accessibility as a proactive approach to designing digital content and learning environments so they are usable by everyone from the start, reducing barriers before they occur rather than relying on individual accommodations.
 Ethically, accessibility reflects our shared commitment to fairness, inclusion, and learner dignity by ensuring all students can participate without needing to request special exceptions.
+Pedagocially, Universal Design for Learning (UDL) encourages us to proactively design learning environments that offer multiple means of engagement, representation, and expression, thereby reducing barriers to access and ensuring equitable participation for all learners.
 Legally, new federal regulations require all digital content (including Canvas courses, course materials, publisher content, web-based content, and technology tools) meet Web Content Accessibility Guidelines (WCAG) 2.1 AA standards.
 These standards promote a consistent and inclusive experience for all learners, including those with disabilities.

 For those new to accessibility, below you will find a list of 10 ways to get started with digital accessibility along with resources to learn more.
-Rather than see accessibility as a checklist or one-time effort, we encourage you to think of it as an ongoing practice that reflects who we are as educators.
+Rather than see accessibility as a checklist or "one and done" effort, we encourage you to think of it as an ongoing practice that reflects our commitment to engage every learner.

 10 ways to get started with digital accessibility

-1. Accessibility checkers: Become familiar with accessibility checkers to help you review content for accessibility, identify any accessibility issues, and make content more accessible.
+1. Accessibility checkers: Become familiar with accessibility checkers to help you to identify any accessibility issues and make content more accessible.

 2. Alternative text (alt text): Learn to add alternative descriptive text to all images and graphics.